Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     implications for LUMI-C also.
 So don't expect that you can simply use the same strategy for resource requests for all cases on LUMI and Frontier.

 -   `--gpu-bind=closest` still does not work as expected.
-On standard-g is will not give you the proper GPUs (apart from other problems with Slurm doing the binding).
+On standard-g, it will not give you the proper GPUs (apart from other problems with Slurm doing the binding).
-    On small-g it will not enforce an allocation with the proper CPU cores for the GPUs in your allocation.
+    On small-g, it will not enforce an allocation with the proper CPU cores for the GPUs in your allocation.

 -   The Slurm GPU binding is still incompatible with shared memory communication between GPUs in different tasks, as is used, e.g., by GPU-aware Cray MPICH intra-node communication.
-    So the trick of avoiding Slurm doing the binding and do a manual binding instead via the `select_gpu` script used in the LUMI documentation is still needed.
+    So the trick of avoiding Slurm doing the binding and do a manual binding instead via the `select_gpu` script used in the LUMI documentation, is still needed.

 User impact: